 About EmmaEmma creates colourful, contemporary Aboriginal artworks that reflects her story and culture.
 She paints these artworks in order to express herself and help non-Indigenous people understand her culture and people.

 Emma grew up travelling Australia with her family and visited many Aboriginal communities.
 A lot of her works today reflect all that she has seen and experienced.
 Her parents were both Aboriginal pastors, so growing up was an adventure, as she constantly moved to places all across the country doing missionary work in Aboriginal communities.

 Her work has been mostly influenced by the Central and Western Desert mob, but also Far North Queensland mob.
 Emma finds inspiration from her aunties and uncles who are also heavily involved in the arts and cultural sector in Australia.
 Seeing beautiful artworks at a young age really inspired her to follow in their footsteps.

-Emma has teamed up with Life Apparel Co through Canopy Art to create a product specific, editioned artwork for Naidoc 2019.
+Emma has teamed up with Life Apparel Co in 2019 to create this special edition artwork.

 She is currently represented with one design in our retail collection.